 Calculate your household carbon footprint and learn steps to lessen the impact on this EPA web site.

 - Some utility companies offer free home energy audits.
 Contact your utility company today to see if this applies in your area.
-Visit the Lower My Monthly Electrical Bill site for a list of ways to save on energy use.

 - Learn more about how to perform an energy audit of your church through PC(USA)’s Electric Stewardship Program.